Proton's dual launch complex at Site 81

 The historic launch complex for the Proton family of rockets in Baikonur Cosmodrome, Kazakhstan, approaches its retirement.

 Site 81 in Baikonur with Pad No. 23 (left) and Pad No. 24 (right).

 Two original launch pads for the Proton rocket -- No. 23 and No. 24 -- are located at Site 81, which is also known as Facility No. 333 ("Ob'jekt 333" in Russian).
-Two pads are separated by a distance of about 600 meters, calculated to be safe enough for one of the pads to survive an explosion at the other.
+The two pads are separated by a distance of about 600 meters, calculated to be safe enough for one of the pads to survive an explosion at the other.
 At the same time, both pads share much of the support infrastructure located between them.
-The dual launch complex is situated around 2.5 kilometers from Proton's assembly and processing facilities at Site 92.
+The dual launch complex is situated around 2.5 kilometers from the Proton's assembly and processing facilities at Site 92.

 A Proton rocket on the launch pad at Site 81.
 Copyright © 2000 Anatoly Zak